MaishaBKH12/Transaction-api-Testing-Using-jmeter/README.md

 This project is based on performance testing of Transaction API using jmeter.It is used to test load testing functional behavior and measuring performance.
 JMeter makes it possible by creating a huge number of concurrent users that simulate a heavy load.

 ## Technology Used
- JMeter have to be installed
+ JMeter have to be installed.

 ## Pre requisites
 Java JDK (Updated Version)